hyperfiddle/electric-fiddle/README.md

-# Hyperfiddle demos monorepo — Electric Fiddle
+# Hyperfiddle demos repo — Electric Fiddle

-* tutorial app
-* explorer and datomic browser demos
-* dustingetz namespace
-* deploy infrastructure to deploy one namespace at a time with isolated classpath
+This is an **internal playground repo** where we host a lot of our demos, live examples, and little snippets.
+In its current form it's not intended for public use, but we leave it published so we can link to the source code of certain demos when we need to.

-For a minimalist starter example, see https://gitlab.com/hyperfiddle/electric3-starter-app.
+For a minimalist Electric starter repo, see https://gitlab.com/hyperfiddle/electric3-starter-app.

 ## Quick start